Writing a Custom TSLint Rule From Scratch

 Defining a New NPM Command

-The last bonus step is to modify your package.json to add a new command you can run in your project to run linting and thus save your self many precious keypresses.
+to add a new command you can run in your project to run linting and thus save your self many precious keypresses.

-Add the following line to your package.json:
+Add the following line to your package.json

 "lint-ts": "./node_modules/ts-node/dist/bin.js node_modules/.bin/tslint --project tsconfig.json \"./src/**/*.ts\"",

-You can now run npm run lint-ts to run your linting, including your new custom rule!
+to run your linting, including your new custom rule!

 Conclusion